honey-lee/honey-lee/README.md

 - 👋 Hi, I’m @honey-lee
-- 👀 I’m interested in Software engineering, Artificial Intelligence
+- 👀 I’m interested in Software engineering, embedded system architecture, Artificial Intelligence
 - 🌱 I’m currently learning Programming using Python, Web Development using django framework, Vue.js and Algorithm
 - 💞️ I’m looking to collaborate on a web development project
 - 📫 How to reach me honeylee999@icloud.com